cdap-guides/cdap-etl-guide/StreamToImpala/README.rst

 in the past ten minutes, writes each event to Avro-encoded files, and registers a new partition in the Hive Metastore.
 You can also schedule the workflow to run periodically::

-  cdap> resume schedule trades_conversion.DataPipelineWorkflow Successfully resumed schedule 'DataPipelineWorkflow' in app 'trades_conversion'
+  cdap> resume schedule trades_conversion.dataPipelineSchedule Successfully resumed schedule 'dataPipelineSchedule' in app 'trades_conversion'

 After the workflow has run, we can query the contents using Impala.
 On a cluster, use the Impala shell to connect to Impala::